danielendeg/nugetpackageupdate/specs/FHIR/Autoscaling/autoscaling-gen1.md

 the form, “Customers have a hard time doing FOO, I know this because I heard it from X, Y, Z.”*

-The Azure API for FHIR service runs in a shared environment, specifically a Service Fabric cluster, in each Azure region.
-Each customer account or application is provisioned based on a default configuration, which includes the compute environment with 2 replicas (instances) and 5 concurrent sessions for each instance and a Cosmos database.
+The Azure API for FHIR runs in a shared environment, currently a Service Fabric cluster, in each Azure region.
+Each customer account or application is provisioned with default configuration settings, which includes the compute environment with 2 replicas (instances) and 5 concurrent sessions for each instance and a Cosmos DB database.
+It is currently a manual process to adjust the settings, which has presented a big challenge for customers and for the Microsoft support team.

-As transaction volumes increase, customers can adjust the max database throughput from 400 RU/s to 10k RU/s through the portal, to avoid or reduce the number of request errors, including the so called 429 errors or “too many requests”.
-A customer support ticket is required to raise the max value.
-Often it is necessary to adjust the default configuration values, the number of instances and the number of concurrent sessions, to support increased requests/second at peak times and reduce the response times.
+As transaction volumes increase, customers can adjust the max database throughput from the default 400 RU/s up to 10k RU/s through the portal, to meet the peformance demands.
+A customer support ticket is required to raise the max throughput value beyond 10k RU/s.
+The preliminary performance numbers show that at 10k RU/s the service can process 225-400 requests per second.
+Any higher volumes can result in slow reponse times and 429 errors or “too many requests”.

+Another option is to adjust the number of instances and the number of concurrent sessions, especially the database throughput RU/s has been significantly increased, to support increased requests/second at peak times and reduce the response times.
+While it is a general consensus that the number of compute instances and the underlying concurrent sessions should be proportional to the database throughput, the optimal ratios between them can vary significantly depending on the operation types, simple reads, complex reads or queries, and writes.

-As we continue to expand our customer base and onboard customers with large production workloads, we have seen a few major support incidents due to 429 errors among other issues.
-For customers dealing with performance throttling issues due to large data volumes we ended up with increasing max database throughput, the number of instances, the number of concurrent sessions or a combination of them.
+As we continue to expand our customer base and onboard customers with large production workloads, we have seen a few major support incidents related to performance issues, mainly 429 errors, among other issues.
+To help customers resolve these issues, we ended up with increasing max database throughput, the number of instances, the number of concurrent sessions or a combination of them.

-To better serve our customers and meet their business needs, we must look for options to improve our Gen 1 service capabilities while minimizing engineering efforts as we focus on Jupiter release.
+To better serve our customers and meet their business needs, we must look for ways to support autoscaling as we continue to focus on Jupiter release.
-Fortunately, both Service Fabric and Cosmos DB support autoscaling, which allows us to scale up (or down) computing resources automatically and reduce customer support incidents.
+Fortunately, both Service Fabric and Cosmos DB provide built-in autoscaling capabilities.

-Our goals are to enable compute autoscaling and database autoscaling.
+Our goals are to enable compute autoscaling and database autoscaling for all customers, to provide better experinces with our healthcare APIs platform and reduce support incidents especially those related to service peroformance.
-However, we may enable database autoscaling for a few customers until we are ready to support all customers.
-Note that Cosmos DB autoscaling costs 50% more than standard or manual scaling and may use a different meter in some Azure regions.

 **Supporting Customer Insights**